 Even in Austin, Texas, where the unforgiving climate and soil are not as well adapted to yielding the copiously varied produce as in California, I became even more committed to the sustainable eating philosophy.
 I participated in the weekly Farm to Work program, which is a CSA providing locally grown produce directly to my workplace.
 To complement my basket of veggies, I often did the rest of my grocery shopping at the local farmers markets and grocery stores.
 These habits were relatively easy to sustain because I only had to feed me and my dog Elroy.
 Austin was also a city that ardently supported local, small businesses, which drove the slogan “Keep Austin Weird.”
 So, all things local were readily accessible.

-My eating habits, however, changed considerably when I moved to France and became part of a matrimonial duo.
-Initially, I did all of my grocery shopping where my husband bought his food—the Asian grocery stores in the 13th district of Paris.
+My eating habits, however, changed considerably when I moved to France.
+Initially, I did all of my grocery shopping where D bought his food—the Asian grocery stores in the 13th district of Paris.
 He eats a predominantly Vietnamese diet, but never gave too much thought to the source of his food.
 France’s climate is not well adapted for growing most of the vegetables, herbs, and rice that figure prominently in our cuisine.
 Consequently, access to such products is only made possible by importing them.
 Ample sunshine combined with humidity and fertility imparted by the Mekong river allow many fruits and vegetables to grow in abundance year-round in Vietnam.
 Dried goods (e.g. rice, noodles, flours, etc ), produce (e.g., herbs, bitter melons, water spinach, etc) and frozen foods arrive in Paris via plane twice weekly from Vietnam.
-So, the seasonality of fruits and vegetables never dictated what my husband ate neither while living in Vietnam nor in France.
+So, the seasonality of fruits and vegetables never dictated what D ate neither while living in Vietnam nor in France.

 Depuis 1953, la ferme du luteau produit elle-même ses propres céréales, élève et abat ses volailles pour vous garantir une qualité optimale.